-Researchers are likely to need to complete and provide proof of data protection/information governance training, which will remain valid for a set period of time, after which they will need to complete it again.
-The specific course may be dictated by the relevant data provider - for example, if a researcher is planning to use any data from ONS, they will need to complete the ONS Safe Researcher training.
-Other providers, such as NHS Scotland, accept online courses such as the NHSScotland Information Governance eLearning or the Medical Research Council 'Research, GDPR and Confidentiality - what you really need to know' online module.
+Researchers are likely to need to complete and provide proof of data protection/information governance training, which will remain valid for a set period of time, after which they will need to complete again.
+The specific course may be dictated by the relevant data provider for example, if a researcher is planning on using any data from ONS, they will need to complete the ONS Safe Researcher Training.
+Other providers, such as NHS Scotland, accept online courses such as the MRC 'Research, GDPR and Confidentiality - what you really need to know' online module and quiz.

 Some data providers/controllers include lists of approved courses in guidance notes/application forms.
-Researchers should check with their data provider/controller to determine which course they will be expected to complete.
+Researchers should check with their data provider to determine which course they will be expected to complete.